The Right Ground

 1 Corinthians 15:35–49, Mark 4:1-20, John 12:12-28

-A of holiness is a hard pill to swallow in many respects.
-We look around us and wonder how could any one of these fallen human beings be .
+A life of is a hard pill to swallow in many respects.
+We look around us and wonder how could any one of these fallen beings be holy.
 When we look in the mirror and think even more so.
-Holiness has often been twisted to be living a certain way (with or without something, usually) or doing (or not doing) certain things.
-It has often been twisted to mean that anything that is outside of our so-called culture is bad without analysis.
+Holiness has often been twisted to be a certain way (with or without something, usually) or doing (or not doing) certain things.
+It has often been twisted to mean that anything that is outside of our so-called Christian culture is bad without analysis.
 In other words, a life of holiness has often about fulfilling certain rites, rules, and regulations.

 Now, truth be told, following God’s ways is holiness.
 However, it is our hearts’ response to following those ways that is a life of holiness rather than rules that makes all the difference.
 There have been many people who have followed the “holiness” rules of men and driven people further from Jesus Christ.
 There are probably people who have practiced behaviors contrary to so-called holiness rules of men that have brought more people to Jesus Christ that all of us reading this combined.
 Are there ways that God calls us to live?
 Yes.
 We just often have to be careful that it is not our cultural biases, prejudices, or traditions that are imposing our way of seeing world onto God’s ways.